-The word "acute" in acute lymphocytic leukemia comes from the fact that the disease progresses rapidly and affects immature blood cells, rather than mature ones.
+The word "acute" in acute lymphocytic leukemia comes from the fact that the disease progresses rapidly and creates immature blood cells, rather than mature ones.
 The "lymphocytic" in acute lymphocytic leukemia refers to the white blood cells called lymphocytes, which ALL affects.
-Acute lymphocytic leukemia is also known as acute lymphoblastic leukemia and acute childhood leukemia.
+Acute lymphocytic leukemia is also known as acute lymphoblastic leukemia.

 Acute lymphocytic leukemia is the most common type of cancer in children, and treatments result in a good chance for a cure.
-Acute lymphocytic leukemia can also occur in adults, though the prognosis is not as optimistic.
+Acute lymphocytic leukemia can also occur in adults, though the chance of a cure is greatly reduced.

 Signs and symptoms of acute lymphocytic leukemia may include:

 Acute lymphocytic leukemia occurs when a bone marrow cell develops errors in its DNA.
 The errors tell the cell to continue growing and dividing, when a healthy cell would normally stop dividing and die.
 When this happens, blood cell production becomes abnormal.
 The bone marrow produces immature cells that develop into leukemic white blood cells called lymphoblasts.
 These abnormal cells are unable to function properly, and they can build up and crowd out healthy cells.